-Lifting Rings
+Lifting Rings and Lifting Eyes

-Your boat has lifting rings at the bow and at the stern.
+The 211 and 226 have lifting rings at the bow and at the stern.
+The 210, 220, 230 and 236 have a bow lifting ring and stern lifting eyes.
 These are designed to lift your boat in a steady and secure manner.
 The winch, hooks and other components of the lifting mechanism have sufficient capacity sufficient for your boat.
 Refer to Section 3 Specifications.
 The weights listed in the specifications are dry weight.
 You must add the weight of the battery, fuel and gear to the dry weight.